stonymf/bubble-radio/README.md

 If a success status is returned, the song should now be in the downloads directory you specified in the `.env` file.

 Playlists will periodically (at a frequency equal to each respective playlist's length) generate playlist files according to the emoji/react that the downloaded songs originated from.
+Each playlist contains the most recent songs (limited by RECENT_SONG_COUNT) in randomized order.
 These playlists will show up in `/playlists`.

 Your streams should be listenable at `https://stream.yoururl.com/<playlist_name>` (provided you have created the subdomain `stream` and routed it to your RADIO_PORT) and you should also be able to view the basic frontend by visiting `https://stream.yoururl.com/demo`